ksoze84/usefun/README.md

 ```

-You don't have to initialize the Fun collection if you're not going to call promises and you are not using "this" in actions before the components are mounted.
+You don't have to enable the Fun collection to use it outside React if you're not going to call promises and you are not using "this" in actions before the components are mounted.